srfalcon5/wiki-legacy/content/hardware/light-board.md

 ## To light the stage
   - Channel 1: set to 8
   - Channel 2: set to 8
-  - Channel 3: set to ~3.5
+  - Channel 3: set to \~3.5
-    - For people with darker skin, turn down from ~3.5 until glare on skin is minimal or gone while preserving the white of the columns behind
+    - For people with darker skin, turn down from \~3.5 until skin is, or reasonably close to, the natural colour, while preserving the white of the columns behind.

 **If needed,** also set:
-    - Channel 4 to ~4.5
+  - Channel 4 to \~4.5
   - Channel 5 to 3

 ## To light the green screen
   - Channel 7 to 10